depaulmillz/rdtsc-versioning/README.md

 # 1. Opportunities and Limitations of Hardware Timestamps in Concurrent Data Structures

 In this paper we analyze techniques meant to augment concurrent data stcutures to include the linearizable range query operation.
 Each of the techniques analyzed rely on an atomic timestamp to provide MVCC (multi-version concurrency control).
 Past work has leveraged TSC, the CPUs timestamp counter, to replace the bottleneck-producing atomic timestamp for multi-versioned systems.
-In this paper, we analyze the opportunities and limitations of using a hardware timestamps in concurrent sata structures.
+In this paper, we analyze the opportunities and limitations of using a hardware timestamps in concurrent data structures.

 # 2. Implementation notes

+This work builds on a benchmark framework provided by Arbel-Raviv and Brown (https://bitbucket.org/trbot86/implementations/src/master/cpp/range_queries/) to augment concurrent data structures to include lineariable range queries.
+The three range query techniques studied in this paper include Bundled Refs (or simply "Bundling"), vCAS, and EBR-RQ, each of which stem from Arbel-Raviv and Brown's framework.
+Each of the RQ techniques rely on an atomic timestamp to provide concurrency control.

-This work uses the Bundled References codebase (https://github.com/sss-lehigh/bundledrefs) provided by Jacob Nelson as a starting point, and adds to the range query provider in order to support reading from TSC instead of using an atomic timestamp.
-The Bundled References codebase stems from work developed by Arbel-Raviv and Brown (https://bitbucket.org/trbot86/implementations/src/master/cpp), which includes EBR-RQ and vCAS. vCAS, EBR-RQ, and Bundled References are all techniques meant to provide linearizable range queries in linked data structures.
-They each rely on an atomic timestamp to provide concurrency control.
-The hardware timestamp API provided by this work can be found here 'rq/timestamp_provider.h.'.
+This work uses the Bundled References codebase (https://github.com/sss-lehigh/bundledrefs) provided by Jacob Nelson as a starting point (as it is the most recently published work and contains all three RQ implementations), and adds to the range query provider in order to support reading from TSC instead of using a logical timestamp.

+The hardware timestamp API provided by this work can be found in 'rq/timestamp_provider.h.'.
 The data structure implementations with bundling are found in 'bundled_\*' directories, those that use vCAS are found in 'vcas_\*' directories, and any other listed data structures (e.g., bst/) are implemented using EBR-RQ.
-The scripts to produce the plots found in our paper are included under the 'microbench' directory.
+The scripts to produce the plots found in our paper are included under the 'microbench/' directory.

 # 3. Getting Started Guide